wp-cool-tools/quick-featured-images/README.txt

 = 13.5.2 =
 * Fixed text domain name in the footer section
 * Updated screenshots for the plugin page
-* Tested successfully with WordPress 5.6

 = 13.5.1 =
 * Added catalan translation, thanks to Ibidem Group
 * Changed order of action links
-* Tested successfully with WordPress 5.5.3

 = 13.5.0 =
 * Fixed missed binding to dynamically created selection options in 'Default Images'